 - Community Asset Transfer

 Broadly speaking the Placemaking team play a key role in enabling the planning, design and delivery of high-quality places that people want to live, work and play in and visit.
 We process the personal data mentioned below as part of our public task.

 What information do we hold?

 There are 3 primary ways/reasons we hold personal information:

 - The primary way we hold information about you is in response to consultations we undertake on projects that we prepare.
-In this instance we publicise a consultation on a particular project and you may elect to provide a response / comment on what we have proposed in the project.
+In this instance we publicize a consultation on a project, and you may elect to provide a response / comment on what we have proposed in the project.
 The information that you normally provide might include the following personal details:

 - Phone number

 The information we collect is kept in project folders stored on the Council’s secure database where it is only accessible to staff within the Council and only within Growth, Economy and Culture (some is password protected – outlined where this occurs)

 We prepare a table of consultation comments that is publicly available, but this only includes the consultees name (no other personal details).